FlowFuse/node-red-dashboard/docs/getting-started.md

 ## How it Works

-If you'd like to learn more about the project, and how it works, you can read the [Project Architecture](../contributing/architecture.md) documentation.
+If you'd like to learn more about the project, and how it works, you can read the various Guides available in the left navigation, under the "Contributing" section.